 Our homemade advent calendars are filled with a daily sweet treat and cheesy Christmas joke.
 Just so my boys start the day with a smile.

 This year my homemade advent calendar was going to be a fabric one made out of recycled jeans pockets.
-The idea came from the denim pocket organiser I had made for my sons room.
+The idea came from the denim pocket organizer I had made for my son’s room.

-However, the wall organiser only has 16 pockets I needed to make one with 25 pockets for a homemade advent calendar.
+However, the wall organizer only has 16 pockets I needed to make one with 25 pockets for a denim homemade advent calendar.

 Denim can be quiet difficult to sew with, especially the thicker parts like the seams and pockets.
 Therefore I designed and made a no-sew recycled jeans pocket advent calendar.